zhouzaida/pre-commit-hooks/README.md

 ### check-algo-readme

-Check whether the abstract and icon exist in the algorithm readme
+Check whether the abstract and icon exist in the algorithm readme.

+* `--debug` - print details of abstract and icon in dict format.
+* `--dry-run` - just dry run, igonre failed use case.
+* `--model-index ${MODEL_INDEX}` - custom model-index file path.